smiths/aorta/docs/Design/DesignDocument/_build/html/_sources/index.rst.txt

 Welcome to AortaGeomRecon's documentation!
 ==========================================

-This is the design document for AortaGeomRecon module, a :term:`3D Slicer` extension to perform :term:`Aorta` segmentation and Aorta geometry reconstruction.
+This is the design document for the AortaGeomRecon module, a :term:`3D Slicer` extension to perform :term:`Aorta` segmentation and Aorta geometry reconstruction.

 You can find the source code, the installation guide, and the user manual in this GitHub `repository <https://github.com/smiths/aorta>`_.